FTX founder agrees to extradition to US

-Sam Bankman-Fried has decided to agree to be extradited to the United States to face fraud charges, hours after one of them told a Bahamas judge the FTX founder wanted to see the US indictment against him before consenting.
+Sam Bankman-Fried has decided to agree to be extradited to the US to face fraud charges, hours after his lawyers told a Bahamas judge the FTX founder wanted to see the US indictment against him before consenting.

-On Monday afternoon, Jerone Roberts, Bankman-Fried’s criminal defence lawyer in The Bahamas, told media outlets including the New York Times that his client had agreed to be voluntarily extradited and that he hoped Bankman-Fried would be back in court later this week.
+On Monday afternoon (local time), Jerone Roberts, Mr Bankman-Fried’s criminal defence lawyer in the Bahamas, told media outlets including the New York Times that his client had agreed to be voluntarily extradited and that he hoped Mr Bankman-Fried would be back in court later this week.

 “We as counsel will prepare the necessary documents to trigger the court,” the Times quoted Mr Roberts as saying.